ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 Qi Stream Behavior
 ==================

-.. role:: raw-latex(raw)
-   :format: latex
-..

-The QiStreamBehavior object determines how data read operations are performed by defining whether interpolation or extrapolation will be applied when the index of a read operation falls between, before, or after stream data.
-QiStreamBehavior is an object that you define and include in the definition of a stream (similar to the way a QiType is defined for a QiStream).
-Note that, if you do not assign a specific Stream Behavior object to a stream, the default behavior is assumed, which is *Mode* = *Continuous* (with no overrides) and *QiStreamExtrapolation* = *All*.
+The QiStreamBehavior object determines how data-read operations are performed when an index to be read falls between, before, or after stream data in the stream.
+For example, for an index that falls between existing data events, you might want an interpolated value returned or you you might want instead the value from the preceding event returned.
+Similarly if the read index occurs before or after all of the stream's data, the stream behavior determines whether extrapolation is applied.
+A QiStreamBehavior object is defined and included in the definition of a stream (similar to the way a QiType is used with a QiStream).

-The following table defines QiStreamBehavior objects:
+Note that, if you do not assign a specific Stream Behavior object to a stream, the default behavior is assumed.

 +------------------+--------------------------------+--------------------------------------------------+
 |Object            |Type                            |Details                                           |